-Upon completion of the separation, we expect that the nominating and corporate governance committee will consist entirely of independent directors, and we intend that each will meet the independence requirements set forth in the listing standards of the Nasdaq Global Market.
+Upon completion of the separation, we expect that the nominating and corporate governance committee will consist entirely of independent directors, and we intend that each committee member will meet the independence requirements set forth in the Nasdaq listing standards.
 The initial members of the nominating and corporate governance committee will be determined prior to the completion of the separation.